ncattles/Mesiafy-Twitch-Clip-Compilation-Web-App/README.md

 ![Mesiafy Screenshot](./images/Enter%20Twitch%20Channel.png)

 Mesiafy is a web application that allows users to search for Twitch streamer usernames and retrieve information about their clips.
-It is hosted as a Docker container on an AWS EC2 instance with the URL [mesiafy.com](http://mesiafy.com).
+It was hosted as a Docker container on an AWS EC2 instance with the URL [mesiafy.com](http://mesiafy.com).

 ## Features